-We use Read Write Inc. to deliver discrete phonics lessons four times a week in EYFS and KS1.
-These sessions last for 45 minutes for Reception and KS1 children and for 15 minutes for Nursery children.
-This is continued into KS2 where necessary.
+We use Read Write Inc. to deliver daily phonics lessons in EYFS and Y1.
+This is continued into Y2 where necessary.
+Phonic interventions are delivered in KS2 for pupils who require additional support.
 Reading strategies are modelled daily by teachers and teaching assistants.
 All children have the opportunity to develop their strategies for reading and discuss texts in detail.

-Reading comprehension is taught using the ‘Holmgate Reading Detectives’ strategy (see appendix).
+Reading comprehension is taught using the ‘Holmgate Reading Detectives’ strategy.
 As part of this strategy, children are taught to:

 - use their background knowledge to connect with books that they read